Apple Looks To Compete With Netflix Originals, But Making Hits Is Hard

 And Amazon and Netflix spent serious money.
 Netflix put a $100 million bet on its first foray into original TV — House of Cards with Kevin Spacey.
 Netflix took it on after it had been turned down by HBO, Showtime and AMC.

-But no matter how much money you have there are challenges, says producer Sid Ganis — especially for a company like Apple, which has never produced TV or film.
+But no matter how much money you have, there are challenges, says producer Sid Ganis — especially for a company like Apple, which has never produced TV or film.

 "It doesn't matter that they have $200 billion in the bank.
 It matters that the writer and the director are in it for the emotional ability to move us as viewers," he says.